CybotAS/CookiebotWP/readme.txt

 * Addon recognition between WPForms lite and pro versions

 ####Bugfixes####
-* Fix while creating a cookie with deny value for WP Cosent API
+* Fix while creating a cookie with deny value for WP Consent API

 ####Other####
 * Update readme content